dehenne/automation-scripts/makerlog/getAllUsers/README.md

 Makerlog Socialnetwork Handles
 ======

-This repo shows how you can read all users from makerlog, it is now possible for you to read individual information about each user.
+This folder shows how you can read all users from makerlog, it is now possible for you to read individual information about each user.

 What can you do with it?